PUBLICATIONS circle 14 Nov 2024

 The Court observed the following in respect of the Practice Direction (at [30]):

-• Privileges against self-incrimination and against exposure to penalty are important rights relating to individuals.
+• Privileges against self-incrimination and against exposure to a penalty are important rights relating to individuals.

 • Despite the absence of the legal recognition of the privilege against self-incrimination and self-exposure to a penalty for corporations, the Practice Direction applies to a corporate respondent.